“Fresh-Air” Intake – What I’ve Learned

 ---|---|

 Fresh-air flex duct | Runs from an exterior hood into the main return plenum.
-In theory this should supply outdoor make-up air. |
+In theory this should supply fresh outdoor air. |

 Small blue filter screen | Was missing during the home inspection.
 Our independent home inspector flagged the absence, so CBH added a light‑blue screen afterward.
 It arrived with no label, no MERV rating, and no guidance on when or how to replace it.
 The screen also had holes and gaps around the edges, letting air bypass it. |